Inside: Do you ever feel pressured to use your free time as a mom doing things you don’t love? Then, you need to read this.

 Does this mean I never bake?
 No. But I dedicate far less time to it than I used to, and I stopped feeling guilty saying to my kids, “Not today.”

-2 Good Reasons to Do What you Love & Quit what you don’t.
+2 Good Reasons for Moms to Do What They Love (& Quit What You Don’t)

 1) Be a better mom.

 Self-care makes a world of difference.
 Manicures, reading novels, watching a show, and hot showers are all great ideas for self-care.

 I personally have found, however, that all of those things can feel rather empty unless they are in addition to a purposeful hobby or focus besides motherhood.

 For me, that’s blogging.
 I love helping others, sharing what has helped me love motherhood and thrive in homeschooling and big family life.